-The majority's opinion fails to acknowledge any of these facts.
-It quotes extensively from the District Court's finding that the ballot-collection ban does not interfere with the voting opportunities of minority groups generally.
-See ante, at 31, n.
-19. But it never addresses the court's separate finding that the ban poses a unique burden for Native Americans.
-See supra, at 36-37.
+rate finding that the ban poses a unique burden for Native Americans.
+See supra, at 724-726.
 Except in a pair of footnotes responding to this dissent, the term "Native American" appears once (count it, once) in the majority's five-page discussion of Arizona's ballot-collection ban.
-So of course that community's strikingly limited access to mail service is not addressed.15 In the majority's alternate world, the
+So of course that community's strikingly limited access to mail service is not addressed.
+In the majority's alternate world, the collection ban is just a "usual burden[] of voting" for everyone.
+Ante, at 683.
+And in that world, "[f]raud is a real risk" of ballot collection-as to every community, in every circumstance-just because the State in litigation asserts that it is.
+Ante, at 686.
+The State need not even show that the discriminatory rule it enacted is necessary to prevent the fraud it purports to fear.
+So the State has no duty to substitute a non-discriminatory rule that would adequately

-15In one of those footnotes, the majority defends its omission by saying that "no individual [Native American] voter testified that [the collection ban] would make it significantly more difficult for him or her to vote."
-Ante, at 34, n.
+&lt;sup>15 In one of those footnotes, the majority defends its omission by saving that "no individual [Native American] voter testified that [the collection ban would make it significantly more difficult for him or her to vote."
+Ante, at 686-687, n.
 21. But as stated above, the District Court found, based on the testimony of "lawmakers, elections officials[,] community advocates," and tribal representatives, that the ban would have that effect for many Native American voters.
 329 F. Supp.
-3d, at 868; see id., at 870 ("[F]or many Native Americans living in rural locations," voting "is an activity that requires the active assistance of friends and neighbors"); supra, at 36-37.
+3d, at 868; see id., at 870 ("[F]or many Native Americans living in rural locations," voting "is an activity that requires the active assistance of friends and neighbors"); supra, at 724-726.
 The idea that the claim here fails because the plaintiffs did not produce less meaningful evidence (a single person's experience) does not meet the straight-face standard.
 And the majority's remaining argument is, if anything, more eccentric.
 Here, the majority assures us that the Postal Service has a "statutory obligation[]" to provide "effective and regular postal services to rural areas."
-Ante, at 34, n.
-21. But the record shows what the record shows-once again, in the Court of Appeals' words, that Native Americans in rural Arizona "often must travel 45 minutes to 2 hours just to get to a mailbox."
-Democratic Nat.
-Committee v.
+Ante, at 687, n.
+21. But the record shows what the record shows-once again, in the Court of Appeals' words, that Native Americans in rural Arizona "often must travel 45 minutes to 2 hours just to get to a mailbox." $Democratic\ Nat.$ Committee v.
 Hobbs, 948 F. 3d 989, 1006 (CA9 2020).
-That kind of background circumstance is central to Section 2's totality-of-circumstances collection ban is just a "usual burden[] of voting" for everyone.
-Ante, at 30.
-And in that world, "[f]raud is a real risk" of ballot collection-as to every community, in every circumstance-just because the State in litigation asserts that it is.
-Ante, at 33.
-The State need not even show that the discriminatory rule it enacted is necessary to prevent the fraud it purports to fear.
-So the State has no duty to substitute a non-discriminatory rule that would adequately serve its professed goal.
+That kind of background circumstance is central to Section 2's totality-of-circumstances analysis-and here produces a significant racial disparity in the opportunity to vote.
+The majority's argument to the contrary is no better than if it condoned a literacy test on the ground that a State had long had a statutory obligation to teach all its citizens to read and write.

+serve its professed goal.
 Like the rest of today's opinion, the majority's treatment of the collection ban thus flouts what Section 2 commands: the eradication of election rules resulting in unequal opportunities for minority voters.